dependency-owners/dependency-owners/docs/guides/javascript-api.md

 A mapping of dependency owners for the specified dependencies.

-A simple example (for the dependencies in the repositories):
+A simple example (for the dependencies in this repository):

 ```json
 {